 How To Improve Quality, Time And Cost With Diffblue Cover

 You’ve probably seen versions of the “Pick Two” graphics before.
-They represent a much repeated Project Management theory that you have to sacrifice at least one factor to gain improvements in the other two.
+They represent an oft-repeated Project Management theory that you have to sacrifice at least one factor to gain improvements in the other two.
 For example: Fast Delivery + Low Cost = Low quality, while High quality + Low Cost = Slow Delivery.

-In the human model this is certainly true.
-For example, you can only throw so much resource at a project to accelerate it before the costs escalate (and, ironically, often the quality decreases) due to the additional complexity in people and processes actually slows things down.
+When relying on manual effort alone, this is certainly true.
+For example, you can only throw so much resource at a project to accelerate it before the costs escalate (and, ironically, often the quality decreases) due to the additional complexity in people and processes slowing things down.

-But recent automation in many fields has begun to break the model.
-The area we are talking about today and in which automation is improving rapidly is the Software Development cycle.
-A number of tools have emerged that automate various stages of the Software Development Lifecycle (“SDLC”), replacing previously time-consuming, repetitive, human tasks.
-In the case of automation of testing, the tools typically streamline execution of existing tests.
+But recently, automation has begun to break the model.
+The area we are talking about today and in which automation is improving rapidly is the software development cycle.
+A number of tools have emerged that automate various stages of the Software Development Lifecycle (SDLC), replacing previously time-consuming, repetitive, human tasks.
+In the case of automation of testing, tools typically streamline execution of existing tests.
 While this clearly has huge impact on the development process, there is a limit to what this type of automation can achieve.